Spexon/PersonalProject/README.md

 Detailed timeline

 1) Do tutorials to learn about GUIs more, and get a Java project working.
+(2 hours) So far I've learned that there are more tutorials for Java and it is a lot easier to get set up for a java project.

 2) Work on a kilobolt tutorial, see if it's what you want.http://www.kilobolt.com/game-development-tutorial.html Integrate your knowledge from the tutorial into code.